Expectations & Duties

 - Long-term parking shuttle driver: $1/bag, if the driver assists with bags

-- Special assistance: If traveling with crutches or a wheel chair, tip a few dollars to any employee who provides assistance.
+- Special assistance: If traveling with crutches or a wheelchair, tip no more than $5 to any employee who provides assistance.

 - Full service restaurant: 15% of total bill, pre-tax

 - Room service: No tip necessary, as bill automatically includes a 20% tip.
 When possible, do not use room service.